Use IAM to share your AWS resources with groups of AWS accounts in AWS Organizations

 The path includes the organization ID to ensure global uniqueness.
 This ensures only principals from your organization can access your AWS resources.
 You can use any string operator, such as StringEquals, with the condition.
 You can also use the wildcard characters (* and ?) when providing a path.

-For all multi-value condition keys, you must provide the value as a JSON-formatted list as shown above, even if you’re only specifying one value.
-As shown in the example above, you also must use the ForAnyValue qualifier in your conditions to specify you’re checking membership of one OU path.
-For more information, see Creating a Condition That Tests Multiple Key Values in the IAM documentation.
+As shown in the example above, you can use the ForAnyValue qualifier in your conditions to specify you’re checking membership of one OU path.
+For more information, see Single-valued vs. multivalued condition keys in the IAM documentation.